 3. Change Your Nutrients

 Many of us utilize stimulants to power through the day, such as coffee or nicotine.
 While these may help increase productivity in the short term, they tax your system by disrupting your adrenal system and nervous system balance.
 Instead, try incorporating nutrients that help naturally calm the brain and reduce the inflammation caused by stress.
 Swap your coffee for matcha, which is rich in the amino acid L-Theanine that stimulates inhibitory (calming) neurotransmitter activity.
-And when you reach for a meal, be sure to regularly incorporate adaptogenic superfoods, such as maca, as well as ashwagandha, which help to regulate internal stress (you can slip these ingredients into a smoothie, sauce or dressing very easily).
+And when you reach for a meal, be sure to regularly incorporate adaptogenic superfoods, such as maca, as well as ashwagandha and reishi, which are found in Navitas Organics Superfood+ Adaptogen Blend and help to regulate internal stress (you can slip these ingredients into a smoothie, sauce or dressing very easily).

 4. Change Your Mind